Ageras US logo

 • Online marketplace model reduces time spent searching for accounting professionals

-• Curated network of accounting, bookkeeping, and tax preparation specialists
+• Curated network of accounting, bookkeeping, and tax preparation staff context

 • Personalized matching approach based on business needs rather than simple directory